coderefinery/train-the-trainer/_episodes/05-operations.md

 > ## Workshop manuals
 > CodeRefinery maintains a number of [workshop manuals](https://github.com/coderefinery/manuals/)
 > with practical tips and checklists.
-We will be refering to this material below.
+We will be referring to this material below.
 {: .callout}

 ## [Before the workshop](https://github.com/coderefinery/manuals/blob/master/workshop-administration.md#before-the-workshop)